 Dr Oliver Gruner

 I first joined Portsmouth in 2011, contributing lectures on Visual Culture history and theory.
-Since then I have taught across a range of modules, specialising in new media and film.
-My first degree was in English and Communication Studies and I have an MA and PhD in Film Studies.
-Over the past five years, my research has focused on cultural memory and, in particular, cinematic representations of the 1960s.
-I continue to explore issues related to memory, nostalgia and pop-culture portrayals of the recent past.
+Since then I have taught across a range of modules relating to visual culture, technology, identity and politics.
+My first degree was in English and Communication Studies and I have an MA and PhD in Film Studies from the University of East Anglia.
+I have previously taught at UEA, London Metropolitan and Middlesex University.
+My research focuses on cultural memory and, in particular, visual representations of the 1960s.
+My book "Screening the Sixties: Hollywood Cinema and the Politics of Memory" was published in 2016 and I continue to explore issues related to memory, nostalgia and pop-culture portrayals of the recent past.